gilliangoud/RRUSBConverter/README.md

-# RRConverter
+# RRUSBConverter

-RRConverter is a tool for converting RaceReady passing data to a format that can be used by simple javascript web applications.
+RRUSBConverter is a tool for connecting to a Race Result USB Timing Box via a serial port and broadcasting passing data to a WebSocket server for use by web applications.

-It's written in rust for a small footprint and fast performance.
+It is designed to be lightweight and fast, written in Rust.

 ## Features

-- Connects automatically to a Rase|Result decoder on the local network
+- Connects to a Race Result USB Timing Box via serial port (e.g., `/dev/tty.usbserial-XXXX`).
+- Handles protocol negotiation and time synchronization.
-- hosts a simple websocket server that emits passing data in real time at /ws
+- Hosts a simple WebSocket server that emits passing data in real-time at `/ws`.
-- emits passing data in JSON format
+- Emits passing data in JSON format compatible with `rrclivelaps`.

-## Websocket Data Format
+## WebSocket Data Format

+The WebSocket server emits JSON objects with the following structure:

 ```json
 {